aws-lambda-template-generator/sam-reference-for-lambda/README.md

 ## What You Need To Know About SAM Templates

-AWS SAM template is a thin abstraction of a CloudFormation template to develop and deploy lambda by a AWS tool, SAM (Serverless Aplication Model).
+AWS SAM template is a thin abstraction of a CloudFormation template to develop and deploy lambda by a AWS tool, SAM (Serverless Application Model).
 It has shorter syntax compared to writing infrastructure as code with CloudFormation.
 We still do a little bit of learning when it comes to writing SAM templates.
 Using `sam init` will create a template, so it is a good starting point.
 Then we can build the template according to our needs.

 Quick Example